sourceduty/Sourceduty_OS/README.md

 #

-Sourceduty or Quantive OS is an innovative Linux-based operating system tailored for users seeking enhanced functionality and unique features for a more intuitive and personalized experience.
+Quantive OS is an innovative Linux-based operating system tailored for users seeking enhanced functionality and unique features for a more intuitive and personalized experience.
 This development plan outlines the steps to implement its distinctive features, ensuring a robust and user-friendly OS.

 ### Unique Features Implementation